Edgecortix-Inc/mera/README.md

 The MERA environment provides 3 different modes depending on the target usage:

-* `host-only`: Meant for performing deployments only targetting simulation running on the host.
 * `runtime`: Meant for running inference in HW accelerators using the DNA IP, requires extra system dependencies depending on the HW device.
 * `full`: Meant for users who want the functionality of both `host-only` and `runtime` models